 I called up two people who I place a lot of trust in and got their opinions as to what I should do.
 One of the people said that justice must be served.
 Charlie committed the crime, it deserved punishment; plain and simple.
 The other person I spoke to held the opposite opinion.
 He asked me several questions that got me to think differently.
 Charlie had no history of violence and because the confinement to jail would affect other people, I should let this offense go.

-At one time, I was one more button away from dialing 9-1-1 but then I thought better of it.
+Several minutes later, I was one more button away from dialing 9-1-1 but then I thought better of it.
 After much prayer and serious consideration, I decided to not report the incident.
 Even after I informed Charlie that I wouldn’t report him/her, Charlie didn’t grasp the seriousness and enormity of the situation.
 When mercy is enacted on someone, they might not even realize it.
 That’s what made it harder on me to make that decision to display mercy.

 I may never know the answers to those questions.
 Charlie may continue his/her unfair treatment of me.
 However, I will never know what might have happened if I didn’t show mercy and went ahead with turning Charlie in.